 Monkeypox: Kerala issues guidelines to treat suspected and confirmed cases

-Anyone who has in the last 21 days, travelled to a country where monkeypox has been reported, and has red spots on the body is a probable case of the disease.
+Anyone who has in the last 21 days travelled to a country where monkeypox has been reported and has red spots on the body is a probable case of the disease.

 The Kerala government on Wednesday issued a standard operating procedure to treat suspected and confirmed cases of monkeypox in the state, PTI reported.
 The guidelines are to be followed by all private and government hospitals in the state.